DomiStyle/docker-tor-browser/README.md

 ```
 docker stop tor
 ```
-To start the container again put the copy following command below in your terminal
+To start the container again put the copy the following command below and paste it in your terminal
 ```
 docker start tor
 ```